Media contacts database: Overview

 A media contacts database is a public relations tool that is maintained and used by PR professionals to pitch stories on a particular topic, product, or company to a specific group of journalists.
 These journalists would then write or speak about the particular topic in a relevant issue or episode of their shows.

 A media contacts database allows a PR professional to gain easy access to hundreds of journalists within a short span of time.
-Media contacts database are created and sold by many media research companies that offer such PR software for professionals.
+Media contacts databases are created and sold by many media research companies that offer such PR software for professionals.